jd28/rollnw/issues/smalls-lsp-formatting.md

 print-from-AST silently deletes every comment in the file.
 Any formatter design that does not state where comments attach is not yet a design.

+## Tier

+Tier 2.
+This is not a language-server correctness gap; it is a language-tooling project whose home is `lib/nw/smalls`.
+The server is one caller, a CLI and a CI check are others, and none of it is blocked on the server.

 ## Direction

 Build the formatter in the library (`lib/nw/smalls`), not in the server.
 It